nuta/docship/README.md

 ## Atom feed

 `docship` can generate an Atom feed for your website.
-To enable the feed, add the following to your `docship..mjs`:
+To enable the feed, add the following to your `docship.mjs`:

 ```js
 export default {